 The function of the State HUB Program is to assist certified minority and woman-owned businesses in bidding for contracts and open market purchases with Texas State agencies, including institutions of higher education.
 HUB owners represent economically disadvantaged persons of a qualifying group (Black Americans, Hispanic Americans, Native Americans, Asian Pacific Americans, American Women, and Disabled Veterans).
 Texas Woman’s University is committed to maximizing the opportunity for HUB firms to provide goods and services needed to support the University.

-Through the implementation of this program, the University commits to fostering an environment to meet or exceed the State’s annual goals for HUB participation in purchases of and contracts for the following procurement categories:
+Through the implementation of this program, the University commits to fostering an environment to meet or exceed the State’s annual percentage goals for HUB participation in purchases of and contracts for the following procurement categories:

 11.2% Heavy Construction (other than building contracts)